solodroidx/solodroid-ads-sdk-core/README.md

 # ads-network-sdk
-Initialize library for displaying ads from multiple ad networks No ads provided in this library
+- Initialize library for displaying ads from multiple ad networks
+- No ads are provided in this library